 In the morning, we will walk in the Cumbemayo geological-archaeological park, and see the remarkable ancient aqueduct, which is decorated with strange ritual carvings and symbols.
 We start at around 3500m and follow an undulating trail with maximum altitude around 3600m.
 Our walk takes us into the local countryside where we will take our picnic.
 On the way back from Cumbemayo we will enjoy panoramic views from the bus of Cajamarca and its surrounding valley from the Apolonia Hilltop.

 We will have a very early start today leaving the hotel before dawn.
 We will take a boxed breakfast and lunch.
 The early start allows us to make the best of the day and hopefully enjoy a spectacular sunrise across the Maranon Valley.
 Our journey takes us across the central Andean range, through Abra Comullc.
 At 3800m, this is the highest point we will reach during our holiday.
 We will then drive down to cross the spectacular Maranon River at Balsas (854m).
-We will travel through an incredible display of eco diversity including high altitude moorland, mountain cloud, dry scrub and riverbank forests, and stunning valleys.
+We will travel through an incredible display of eco diversity including high altitude moorland, mountain cloud, dry scrub, mango plantations and stunning valleys.
 We will also walk in the Balsas Valley enjoying panoramic views of the valley and surrounding mountains.
-We plan to arrive at the Hummingbird cafe in Leymebamba at about 14.00 in time for a cup of coffee before visiting the impressive Leymebamba Museum.
+We plan to arrive at the Hummingbird Cafe in Leymebamba at about 14.00 in time for a cup of coffee before visiting the impressive Leymebamba Museum.
 From here we can either walk or talk the bus down to the hotel.
 A long but spectacular day.

 We walk up to get a closer look at the incredible Mausoleums of Revash.
 Here, a cliff conceals a sacred burial site comprising a row of Chachapoya tombs built amongst narrow cliff hangings in the shape of miniature houses.
 These fascinating structures were used to store the mummified remains of the dead.
 The walk starts in the valley below the cliff and climbs up with ever improving views.
 Keep an eye out for orchids growing in the hedgerows.
 It takes about 2.5 hrs to walk up to Revash.
 The burial chambers can be viewed from a viewing platform a few metres away.
 Binoculars are useful here to get the best view.
 From here we continue along a generally level path into the village of San Bartolo where we met the bus.
 We should be back in Leymebamba to enjoy some free time or wander around the village.